strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 #### Rollback support

 When the migration is not finalized yet, so when the KRaft controllers are still connected to ZooKeeper, it is still possible to rollback.
-By applying the `rollback` value on the `strimzi.io/kraft` annotation, the operator reconfigure the brokers to be connected to ZooKeeper again and roll them.
+By applying the `rollback` value on the `strimzi.io/kraft` annotation, the operator reconfigures the brokers with the connection details to ZooKeeper again and roll them.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2